BOARD OF DIRECTORS

 Brett Burk

-Catherine Palusci has been a violist with the Loudoun Symphony Orchestra since 1999, with a five-year hiatus to Texas.
-She has served as a Board member for the last two years.
+Catherine Palusci has been a violist with the Loudoun Symphony since 1999, with a five-year hiatus to Texas.
+She has served as a Board Member and Player Representative for the last several years.

-Catherine happily calls Ashburn her home, where she maintains a private viola and violin studio.
+Catherine happily calls Ashburn her home, where she maintained a private viola and violin studio for 15 years.
 She also enjoys providing sectional instruction for young string players of various levels throughout Loudoun County schools.
+Catherine enjoys teaching new students, while making music fun and memorable, hopefully something to be treasured for a lifetime.

-Among her favorite company is her husband JP, son Gabriel, daughter Daniela, and their cat Leo.
+Among her favorite company is her husband JP, and young adult children, Gabriel and Daniela, travelling together, savoring new foods, and making memories.

 Catherine Palusci